Does every situation require the same kind of leadership qualities?

 The list goes on...

 The role of effective leadership in success of the organizations has given birth to a large industry of psychological testing.
 Like other psychological instruments, leadership personality tests are subject to error.
-But there are a number of inherent reasons for failure of the tests to screen the best leaders.
+But there are many underlying reasons for failure of the tests to screen the best leaders.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contribution.